monodot/container-up/react-hello-world/README.md

 ## Build and deploy in OpenShift

+To build and deploy in OpenShift, apply the template which I've provided in this repo:

+    oc process -f openshift-template.yml | oc apply -f -

+This also shows how you can provide some runtime configuration to the React app.
+The approach here is to add configuration into a ConfigMap.
+Then, at runtime, the ConfigMap is mounted into the container.
+Finally, the HTML page which runs in the user's browser reads this config file.
+Try changing the values in the ConfigMap and see what happens!

-You can run a Docker build and then deploy in OpenShift using `oc new-app`:
+If you don't want to use a template, you can run a Docker build and deploy in OpenShift using `oc new-app`:

     oc new-app https://github.com/monodot/container-up --name=react-hello-world --context-dir=react-hello-world